jameshughes89/cs102/source/topic4.rst

 For next time
 =============

-* Read Chapter X of your text
+* Read Chapter 3 Section 1 of your text
+    * 3 pages